amanmodi021/amanmodi021/README.md

 If you can't handle some parts of the issue then please ask for help in the comment.
 If you have any problems during the implementation of some complex issue, feel free to implement just a part of it.

-# Report a bug or request a feature
+# Report a Bug or Request a Feature

 Always define the type of issue:
 * Bug report
 * Feature request

 While writing issues, please be as specific as possible.
 All requests regarding support with implementation or application setup should be sent to.
-# UI/UX resources
+# UI/UX Resources
 You may find some useful resources for improving the UI / UX of the app <a href="https://www.figma.com/community/file/885791511781717756" target="_blank">here</a>.

-# Join the community on discord
+# Join the Community on Discord
 If you have any questions or ideas feel free to join our <a href="https://discord.gg/SwpJnpdyg3" target="_blank">Discord channel</a>.

-# The license
+# The License

 Bopis app is completely free and released under the Apache v2.0 License.
 Check <a href="https://github.com/hotwax/bopis/blob/main/LICENSE" target="_blank">LICENSE</a> for more details.